tds333/stdconfigparser/docu/description.rst

     # comment
     key = value

+    multi_line_values =
+        are indented by
+        spaces at front

 All Unicode, if a file it must be UTF-8 encoded.

 That is all you must know to write and read configuration files in the specified format.
 But I will go into detail with examples for more parts of the specification.
 You can also call it a defined variant of an INI style configuration format.

-The configparser module in Python 3 is really good, it can and will be used to parse the specified "standard" format here.
+The configparser module in Python 3.5 is really good, it can and will be used to parse the specified "standard" format here.
 Also I explain my decisions for a choice in detail.